jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ## Instructions

 You MUST FOLLOW the following instructions by all means.
-This is what the customer expects.
+This is what the developer expects.
 Do not miss a single instruction:
 - Do NOT try to minimize code suggested by this skill file, but use it as presented.
 Always consider the code you are generating to be used in production.
 - Follow the skill file as closely as possible, do not deviate!
 - Read the [official documentation](https://webextension-api.thunderbird.net/en/mv3/) to learn about the available APIs and the exact parameter and property names